 1) Does the stick interfere with the body?
 Children are often keen on upgrading to a bigger stick when they won’t always need one.
 If it is too big, the handle will jab them in the stomach when they use it and make for uncomfortable play.

 2) Are they bending over too far?
 Hockey is played in a squat position, or as some call it “The Toilet Seat Position”.
 They should have a straight back when playing with a minimal bend of the spine.
 If they are having to bend over too much, it'll be clear from a quick glance.

 3) Is it comfortable?
 If the player can use the stick without difficulty then you are onto a winner!

 Simon Webb, UK Field Hockey Leader:

-The Hockey Family is a concept I believe in whole heartedly.
+"The Hockey Family is a concept I believe in wholeheartedly.
 I’ve played hockey all over the world and the bond we share is unique.
 It’s a sport of respect, fun, athleticism and equality.
-I’ve been lucky to manage at international and national level, umpire regional competitive games and national league friendlies, volunteer in European and Olympic competitions, be a journalist & photographer.
+I’ve been lucky to manage at it the international and national level, umpire regional competitive games and national league friendlies, volunteer in European and Olympic competitions, and have contributed to the sport as a journalist & photographer.

 By being part of the Decathlon Field Hockey Project I am so happy to help millions of people enjoy the sport I love and live!
-Nothing thrills me more than to hear stories of hockey so please get in contact!
+Nothing thrills me more than to hear stories of hockey so please get in contact!"